bluesky/tiled/docs/source/explanations/security.md

 See {doc}`../reference/authentication` for advanced customization options and additional details.

-### Authenticate with local Linux/UNIX users
+### Authenticate with local system accounts

-This requires an additional dependency.
+Tiled includes a `PAMAuthenticator` for logging in with local user accounts using a username and password.
+It requires one additional dependency:

 ```
 pip install pamela